TeamGantt Tip: We could write a whole book on this chapter alone... so we did! Download our Guide to Project Planning for more guidance on this topic

 Every project tells a story about its goals, team, timing, and deliverables.

-Project planning is the process of establishing the scope and defining the objectives and steps to obtain them.
+Project planning is the process of establishing the scope and defining the objectives and steps to attain them.
 It is one of the most important of the processes that make up project management.
 The output of the project planning process is a project management plan.

 A project plan, also known as a project management plan, is a document that contains a project scope and objective.
 It is most commonly represented in the form of a gantt chart to make it easy to communicate to stakeholders.